Note: This course is not available in 2020.

 3. To be considered eligible for consideration for admission to this course an applicant must satisfy the University's English language competence requirement as set out in the University Policy on Admission: Coursework.

-(b) (i) a Graduate Certificate in Social Research Methods or Graduate Diploma in Social Research Methods, or an equivalent qualification, as recognised by UWA; and
+(2) (a) completed a Graduate Certificate Social Research Methods or Graduate Diploma in Social Research Methods at UWA.

 Admission ranking and selection

 5. Where relevant, admission will be awarded to the highest ranked applicants or applicants selected based on the relevant requirements.

 6.(1) The following courses form part of an articulated sequence:

 - 12260 Graduate Certificate in Social Research Methods (24 points)

 - 12360 Graduate Diploma in Social Research Methods (48 points)

 - 12560 Master of Social Research Methods (96 points)

 (2) A student who withdraws from the Master of Social Research Methods course before completing it, but after fulfilling the requirements of a lesser award in the above sequence, may apply for the relevant award.